 You can install the trail camera at the window pane near your home’s entry point.
 Even if burglars spot the camera, it becomes hard for them to disable it because of the height.

-However, if you adopt this trick, hide multiple cams at different places inside and outside your home.
+However, if you adopt this trick, hide multiple cameras at different places inside and outside your home.

 Install a trail cam near the ground and surprise intruders or potential burglars because no one would think that you would place the security home camera near the ground or on the ground.